fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 ## Jun 11 (Fri)
 ### Cuisines of Contact & Thanksgiving
 - _HAE_, 1--11 (from 1: Cuisine of Contact).
-- Philip Deloria, “The Invention of Thanksgiving”, _New Yorker_, 95.37 (November 25, 2019): 70-–74.
+- Janet Siskind, “The Invention of Thanksgiving: A Ritual of American Nationality", 167–-91.

 #### For reference
-- Janet Siskind, “The Invention of Thanksgiving: A Ritual of American Nationality", 167–-91.
+- Philip Deloria, “The Invention of Thanksgiving”, _New Yorker_, 95.37 (November 25, 2019): 70-–74.
 - [First Thanksgiving Menu](https://www.smithsonianmag.com/history/what-was-on-the-menu-at-the-first-thanksgiving-511554/)

 {% include alert.html class='danger' title='Quiz' text="
-This quiz covers basics from the readings, but also has short answer questions about how important is authenticity to Thanksgiving?
+This quiz covers basics from the readings, but also has short answer questions about the various myths and meanings associated with Thanksgiving.
 How much does Thanksgiving reflect nationalism (of some people) and marginalization (of other people)?
 "%}